TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. data:: OP_NO_TLSv1_1

    Prevents a TLSv1.1 connection.
 This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
-It prevents the peers from choosing TLSv1.1 as the protocol version.
+It prevents the peers kutoka choosing TLSv1.1 as the protocol version.
 Available only with openssl version 1.0.1+.

    .. versionadded:: 3.4